 Freesync + Xbox One = So Good

 We’re a gaming site, so as you’d imagine, we pit our electronic reviews towards the gaming side of things.
 This Q6FN review is no exception, with the exception that it was very exceptional.
-You see with the Q6FN series, Samsung worked with Microsoft and AMD, which resulted in the implementation of AMD’s Freesync technology.
-For those not aware of what this is, FreeSync basically helps eliminate tearing (those lings between graphics when they move really fast).
+You see, with the Q6FN series, Samsung worked with Microsoft and AMD, which resulted in the implementation of AMD’s Freesync technology.
+For those not aware of this, FreeSync basically helps eliminate tearing (those lings between graphics when they move really fast).
 It also helps to provide smooth gameplay and reduce lag input.
-With this, this is the first time that a TV has included the technology that has only available to PC gamers.
+This is the first time a TV has included the technology available to PC gamers.

-When enabling the VRR (Variable Refresh Rate), the Q6FN simply melted my own TV’s results.
-I wasn’t sure if I was imagining things or not, so I went to go research on the measured input lag for the TV.
-At 4K, the input was rated at under 20 ms, while 1080p gaming was 6 ms. Since my own set couldn’t do 1440p, this was the only setting I can’t compare.
-Yet 1440p was rated at 10 ms. No matter how you slice it, VRR is amazing.
-The first time this tech has been available on a TV and I’m glad that it’s finally here.
+When enabling the VRR (Variable Refresh Rate), the Q6FN melted my own TV’s results.
+I wasn’t sure if I was imagining things or not, so I researched the measured input lag for the TV.
+At 4K, the input was rated at under 20ms, while 1080p gaming was 6ms.
+Since my own set couldn’t do 1440p, this was the only setting I can’t compare.
+Yet 1440p was rated at 10ms.
+No matter how you slice it, VRR is amazing.
+The first time this tech has been available on a TV, and I’m glad that it’s finally here.

 The Q6FN includes Samsung’s upgraded One Remote, which not only controls the TV but acts as a universal remote.
-With CEC enabled, I was able to use it with my Xbox One X, as well as my Fire TV.
+With CEC enabled, I used it with my Xbox One X and my Fire TV.
 The remote is very similar to Samsung’s previous models but offers a voice-input button and microphone, as well as a textured back.
-Included on the remote is a disc-shaped directional pad, two volume buttons, power, home, back/play/pause buttons a menu button.
+The remote is a disc-shaped directional pad, two-volume buttons, power, home, back/play/pause buttons a menu button.
 All the very same buttons as the 2017 smart tv’s from Samsung.
 With one exception.
 A newly presented Ambient Mode button that lets you enable/disable the feature at any given time.

-The remote felt comfortable when holding it, and was very responsive.
+The remote felt comfortable when holding it and was very responsive.
 There wasn’t a time when it stopped responding when in use.
-The only thing that could make it better is if there was a headphone jack at the bottom for solo viewing.
+The only thing that could make it better is a headphone jack at the bottom for solo viewing.

 And then there’s Bixby…

 Any attempt to get Bixby to do anything, from searching for something.
-Just about every action, from changing content to searching for something resulted in an exercise in frustration.
+Just about every action, from changing content to searching for something, resulted in an exercise in frustration.
 The AI either heard only bits of what I said, completely misinterpreting what was spoken.
-When it did get it right, it took ages for it to do what it was tasked to do.
-After trying multiple attempts I simply stopped using it altogether.
-Sadly, Bixby also isn’t able to search within the available apps, something that its competitors can.
+It took ages for it to do what it was tasked to do when it did get it right.
+After trying multiple attempts, I stopped using it altogether.
+Sadly, Bixby also cannot search within the available apps, something that its competitors can.
 Now, while it seems like I’m out to get Bixby, I really am not.
-It’s a good idea that just didn’t work very well for me.
-I see the potential, it’s just not there yet.
+It’s a good idea that didn’t work very well for me.
+I see the potential; it’s just not there yet.
 At least not in my eyes.

-Pretty damned good, is what I’d say if you asked me about this particular TV.
+Pretty damned good is what I’d say if you asked me about this particular TV.
 I loved the low latency for gaming, the ability to finally have 1440p in the living room without a monitor (Xbox One only).
 While the Smart TV features made media consumption enjoyable and easy.
-Decent speakers, a very sexy screen that produces great colors and handles HDR like a champ.
-The only downside, outside of the Bixby implementation and the local dimming not behaving, is having to return the unit back to Samsung, now that the review is complete.
+Decent speakers, a very sexy screen that produces great colors, and handles HDR like a champ.
+The only downside, outside of the Bixby implementation and the local dimming not behaving, is returning the unit to Samsung now that the review is complete.

 We want to thank Samsung for providing the Q6FN for review.
-It was an amazing experience to work with your on this.
+It was an amazing experience to work with you on this.

 All in all, Samsung’s Q6FN 55-inch OLED is an amazing TV.
-HDR capable, along with FreeSync for the Xbox One gamers and a small footprint makes this a worthwhile addition to anyone’s living room or gaming room.
+HDR-capable, along with FreeSync for the Xbox One gamers and a small footprint, makes this a worthwhile addition to anyone’s living room or gaming room.
 I’d highly recommend this TV to anyone looking for either their first 4K HDR TV or someone looking to upgrade.
-For you gamers who want a 4K TV, this is amazing value thanks to super low latency.
+For you gamers who want a 4K TV, this is an amazing value thanks to super-low latency.